timohubois/post-type-archive-pages-and-permalink-settings/readme.txt

 This ensures that WordPress regenerates its rewrite rules with your new settings.

 == Changelog ==
+= 2.2.7 =
+* Raise the minimum supported WordPress version to 6.5.

 = 2.2.6 =
 * Fix duplicate initialization of plugin features and WordPress hooks.
 * Test compatibility with WordPress 7.1.